Make a Dyed Beaded Necklace using wooden Beads marbled from Shibori

 I have been saving the beads, and if you have tried any of my previous Shibori posts, then you should hopefully have some beads laying around your house.
 If you would like to experiment with dyeing the beads directly in dye, that is another possibility as you will see below.

-If you'd like to catch up, please see my previous Shibori posts listed below:
+If you'd like more info on Shibori textile dyeing please see my previous posts:

 1. Learn the Basics of Shibori